Gillespie, Daniels lead No. 8 Villanova past St John’s 81-58

 Daniels, Jeremiah-Robinson Earl (12 points) and Gillespie all hit early 3-pointers for a 20-9 lead and the Wildcats smothered the Red Storm on defense.
 The best way to avoid an upset is never let an underdog think it has a chance.
 Brandon Slater had consecutive dunks off turnovers that stretched the lead to 16.

-Gillespie missed 10 of 12 shots and only scored four points in the first game against St. John’s.
-He hit two of Villanova’s 11 3-pointers.
-Daniels sank four.
+Gillespie missed 10 of 12 shots and scored only four points in the first game against St. John’s.
+He hit two of Villanova’s 11 3-pointers in this one.

+“He’s our heart and soul.
+He’s our engine,” Wright said.
+“He had a tough game against them last time and he comes back with great confidence.
+He’s not trying to do it all on his own.”

-The Wildcats got a 5-minute boost from Bryan Antoine — he picked off a pass and heaved it as he fell out of bounds to Slater for one of the dunks — as the oft-injured guard is worked into the rotation.
+The Wildcats got a 5-minute boost from Bryan Antoine — he picked off a pass and heaved it as he fell out of bounds to Slater for one of his dunks — as the oft-injured guard is worked into the rotation.
 Antoine, a McDonald’s All-American, played in just two games this season as he recovered from a right shoulder injury.
 He underwent surgery on the shoulder in June 2019 and hurt it this season in October.
 Wright gave him meaningful minutes in the first half, perhaps a sign the 6-foot-5 reserve can become one more key rotation piece in the postseason.

 Villanova missed five straight shots late in the first half until Daniels hit a 3 and sent the Wildcats into halftime with a 42-25 lead.
+Daniels hit four 3-pointers and the Wildcats were 11 of 26 overall.

 BIG PICTURE

-St. John’s: Perhaps the Red Storm, an 11 1/2-point underdog, could have hung on for potential at-large NCAA consideration with a sweep of the Wildcats. … Freshman guard Posh Alexander appeared to injure his right thumb/wrist in the second half.
+St. John’s: Perhaps the Red Storm, an 11 1/2-point underdog, could have hung on for potential at-large NCAA consideration with a sweep of the Wildcats. … Freshman guard Posh Alexander injured his right thumb in the second half.

 Villanova: More of the same.
 The Wildcats haven’t been swept by a Big East team since 2017.